ihkaraman/thy-datathon-21/README.md

 ##### Feature Engineering
 PNR and TICKET datasets are merged and new features are created.
 A wide range of and promising features are added to the dataset.
 For example, by using additional dataset binary features are added as if nationality of the ticket owner is the same as the departure country and the arrival country.

--pnr_create_month             : The month the PNR was created in  GMT time type.
+- pnr_create_month             : The month the PNR was created in  GMT time type.
--pnr_create_weekday	    : The weekday the PNR was created in  GMT time type.
+- pnr_create_weekday	    : The weekday the PNR was created in  GMT time type.
--flight_month_1	    : The month of the first flight -flight_weekday_1               : The weekday of the first flight -flight_month_2	    : The month of the second flight -flight_weekday_2	    : The weekday of the second flight -flight_duration_1	    : The flight duration of the first flight -flight_duration_2	    : The flight duration of the second flight -arrival_interval_1               : Arrival intervals of first flight (05:00-11:00, 11:00-18:00, 18:00-05:00) -arrival_interval_2	    : Arrival intervals of second flight (05:00-11:00, 11:00-18:00, 18:00-05:00)
+- flight_month_1	    : The month of the first flight
+- flight_weekday_1               : The weekday of the first flight
+- flight_month_2	    : The month of the second flight
+- flight_weekday_2	    : The weekday of the second flight
+- flight_duration_1	    : The flight duration of the first flight
+- flight_duration_2	    : The flight duration of the second flight
+- arrival_interval_1               : Arrival intervals of first flight (05:00-11:00, 11:00-18:00, 18:00-05:00)
+- arrival_interval_2	    : Arrival intervals of second flight (05:00-11:00, 11:00-18:00, 18:00-05:00)
--diff_pnr_firstflight              : number of days between first flight and PNR creation date -diff_second_firstflight	    : number of days between second flight and first flight -pnr_workhour_interval     : Is PNR creation hour in workhours or not?
-(Workhours 08:00-18:00) -num_of_flights                   : Number of flights for each PNR -dep_nat_flag	    : if nationality of the ticket owner is the same as the departure country -arr_nat_flag		    : if nationality of the ticket owner is the same as the arrival country
+- diff_pnr_firstflight              : number of days between first flight and PNR creation date
+- diff_second_firstflight	    : number of days between second flight and first flight
+- pnr_workhour_interval     : Is PNR creation hour in workhours or not?
+(Workhours 08:00-18:00)
+- num_of_flights                   : Number of flights for each PNR
+- dep_nat_flag	    : if nationality of the ticket owner is the same as the departure country
+- arr_nat_flag		    : if nationality of the ticket owner is the same as the arrival country

 ##### Modeling
 After solving the class imbalance problem by random undersampling for target variable, data is split as train and test and a pipeline is created to convey all the data preprocessing steps.
 Numerical, categorical str and categorical int are the main categories for features in pipeline structure.
 If the data is naturally null like, if the ticket does not have a second flight, constant values are imputed on the other hand, if the data is null because missingness, median imputation (median is the most promising one among mean, mode, median imputation) is used.